iainctduncan/papers/source/background.rst

 Support for Performer Interaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The platform should make it possible for a performer to interact with a a piece while it plays.
-Various computer music languages support interaction through manipulating a computer directly (through text, network input, or graphical devices), through physical input devices such as MIDI controllers and network-connected hardware, and even through audio input, allowing the perfomer to interact with the program by playing an acoustic instrument.
+The platform should make it possible for a performer to interact with a piece while it plays.
+Various computer music languages support interaction through manipulating a computer directly (through text, network input, or graphical devices), through physical input devices such as MIDI controllers and network-connected hardware, and even through audio input, allowing the performer to interact with the program by playing an acoustic instrument.

 Again, the importance of this varies with the composer and the platform.